 TNT apply a surcharge for any non-stackable piece, which means any parcel or pallet that cannot be stacked or put in a cage due its shape, contents or packaging.

-For TG International, there is a surcharge for any piece, skid or pallet that cannot be stacked due to its shape, contents or packaging.
+For FedEx and TG International, there is a surcharge for any piece, skid or pallet that cannot be stacked due to its shape, contents or packaging.

 All couriers class plastic pallets as non-stackable, and therefore these will incur a surcharge.